mrmierzejewski/hugo-theme-console/exampleSite/content/posts/what-is-hugo/index.md

 date = "2019-08-03"
 +++

-Hugo is an open-source project and lives by the work of its [contributors][].
-There are plenty of [open issues][issues], and we need your help to make Hugo even more awesome.
+Hugo is an open-source project and lives by the work of its contributors.
+There are plenty of open issues, and we need your help to make Hugo even more awesome.
 You don't need to be a Go guru to contribute to the project's development.

 <!--more-->